Ashutosh-Chouhan/Pg-Life-Full-Stack-Website-ppt/README.md

-PG Life is an Full Stack website and here, I upload an Ppt on that project, the pG life project Link is - https://github.com/Ashutosh-Chouhan/Full-Stack-Website
+PG Life is a full-stack website, and here I upload a PPT on that project.
+The PG Life project link is - https://github.com/Ashutosh-Chouhan/Full-Stack-Website